How to Make a Modern Home Look Old

 Wood will turn your rustic dream into reality

-Dare we say that it’s almost impossible to achieve a rustic interior without a heavy dose of natural wood.
+Dare we say that it’s almost impossible to achieve an old and rustic interior without a heavy dose of natural wood.
 Wooden floors, ceiling beams, wall cladding, light fittings, lamps, tables, chairs, stools… you get the idea.

 Even if you can’t go big here and replace all your carpets with wooden flooring, by styling wood as home accessories and particularly furniture will add character and help you achieve the look.
 Keep wood colours light and untreated so they maintain as much of their natural character as possible - think driftwood over antique mahogany and you get the idea.